quellenform/t3x-iconpack/README.md

 - Not limited to a specific iconset!
 Existing iconpacks can be installed, or custom iconpacks can be created, depending on your requirements.
 - Easy to use: Install, add the provided TypoScript-template & use it, no further configuration needed (but possible!).
 - Offers the use of various icons in the header, page, in the bodytext (CKEditor) and in your own fields
-- All required assets (JavaScripts and StyleSheets) are automatically added in frontend and backend by default
+- All required assets (JavaScripts and StyleSheets) are automatically added in frontend and backend by default, depending on the configuration of the icon set used.
 - All settings of an iconpack can be overridden via an individual configuration (YAML).
 - Individual iconsets can be easily added (see instructions for [creating your own iconpack provider](#creating-your-own-iconpack-provider))
 - Can also be integrated into own extensions via the provided form wizard
-- Multilingual labels
+- Multilingual labels for icons
 - Uses the backend caching integrated in TYPO3 for the configuration of the installed iconpacks in order not to slow down the backend
 - The frontend rendering of icons can be changed afterwards (easily switch from Webfont to SVG with TypoScript)
-- Works with [EXT:bootstrap_package](https://github.com/benjaminkott/bootstrap_package/) and other extensions out of the box (please note the TypoScript template!)
+- Works with [EXT:bootstrap_package](https://github.com/benjaminkott/bootstrap_package/) and other extensions
 - No dependency on other extensions or third-party code

 For icons only a string is stored (e.g. `fa:solid,star`), which is then rendered to an icon by this extension depending on the configuration in the frontend/backend.
 The way an icon is rendered there (SVG, inline, webfont, etc.) can be changed afterwards, so that the greatest possible flexibility is guaranteed.

-> Currently, only webfonts are possible in the RTE (CKEditor).
+> Currently, only webfonts are possible in the RTE (CKEditor), even though SVG rendering has already been implemented.
 SVG elements (Sprite, Inline, or IMG) would be possible in principle, but the handling is much more complicated and relatively error-prone when using with additional options.
 Therefore, in the best case, iconpacks should also be available as webfont, even if it is not used in the frontend.
+However, this will change with a newer version for TYPO3 v12.

 This extension does ***NOT*** have the same approach as the TYPO3 integrated `IconRegistry` with its approach to cache all icons including their HTML markup for the backend and consider them as absolute, but focuses on handling icons for editors and frontend output!